 This plant gets its common name from the oil in its seeds, which is used as a drying agent in paints and varnishesand was also used to lubricate jet engines in World War II.
-Native to central Asia, the tree grows quickly to 1520 ft. tall and wide, with broadly rounded form.
-Dark green leaves to 6 in. across turn orange and red in fall.
+Native to central Asia, the tree grows quickly to 1520 feet tall and wide, with broadly rounded form.
+Dark green leaves to 6 inches across turn orange and red in fall.
 Small, tubular, pinkish white flowers with darker markings appear in early spring.
-These are followed in autumn by large (2- to 3-in.-wide) nuts that change from green to reddish to brownish black as they mature.
+These are followed in autumn by large (2- to 3 inches-wide) nuts that change from green to reddish to brownish black as they mature.
 All plant parts are toxic, but the nuts are especially poisonous; they can be lethal if eaten.

 Tung-oil tree self-sows prolifically and is naturalized throughout much of the Lower and Coastal South.
 It is seldom grown as an ornamental, since the nuts make a mess when they fall.
 Formerly known as Aleurites fordii.